NikolasTz/NikolasTz/README.md

 * 🔭 I’m currently working on online maintenance of graphical models at Apache Flink
 * 📫 I’m currently learning machine learning in big data platforms(such as Apache Flink,Apache Spark)
 * 👯 I’m looking to collaborate on projects in the field of scalable streaming processing
-* 🌱 I’m currently studying on Technical University of Crete
 <!-- * 💬 How to reach me: nikostzim12@gmail.com -->

 ![Profile Details](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=NikolasTz&email=nikostzim12@gmail.com&theme=github)